wynessgp/sqa-risk-recreation/docs/bva/domain/TradeInManager.md

 ### Test value 19
 Input: 14 previous trades, collection with one infantry, one calvary, and one artillery card

-Output: IllegalArgumentException "no more cards to trade in"
+Output: IllegalStateException "no more cards to trade in"

 ### Test value 20
 Input: 2 previous trades, collection with one infantry and two calvary cards

-Output: IllegalArgumentException "invalid trade in set"
+Output: IllegalStateException "invalid trade in set"

 ### Test value 21
 Input: 2 previous trades, collection with one infantry and two artillery cards

-Output: IllegalArgumentException "invalid trade in set"
+Output: IllegalStateException "invalid trade in set"

 ### Test value 22
 Input: 2 previous trades, collection with one calvary and two artillery cards

-Output: IllegalArgumentException "invalid trade in set"
+Output: IllegalStateException "invalid trade in set"

 ### Test value 23
 Input: 2 previous trades, collection with one cavalry and two infantry cards

-Output: IllegalArgumentException "invalid trade in set"
+Output: IllegalStateException "invalid trade in set"

 ### Test value 24
 Input: 2 previous trades, collection with one artillery and two infantry cards

-Output: IllegalArgumentException "invalid trade in set"
+Output: IllegalStateException "invalid trade in set"

 ### Test value 25
 Input: 2 previous trades, collection with one artillery and two cavalry cards

-Output: IllegalArgumentException "invalid trade in set"
+Output: IllegalStateException "invalid trade in set"

 ### Test value 26
 Input: 2 previous trades, collection with two wild and one infantry cards

-Output: IllegalArgumentException "invalid trade in set"
+Output: IllegalStateException "invalid trade in set"